 Wallace previously served as the clinical administrative director of Radiology.
 Earlier in her career, she worked as a nuclear medicine technologist, a PET/CT technologist, and manager of PET/CT.
 She has an MBA from WVU and a bachelor’s degree in nuclear medicine technology from Wheeling Jesuit University

 Chair, Department of Neurology

 View Expanded Bio

-David Watson, MD, is a board-certified clinical headache specialist who serves as chair of the Department of Neurology and director of the WVU Headache Center.
+David Watson, MD, is a board-certified clinical headache specialist who serves as professor and chair of the Department of Neurology.
+He founded and previously directed the WVU Headache Center.
 He joined the WVU faculty in 2008 as assistant professor of neurology and has been an active clinician, educator, and researcher.
 His clinical work focuses on patients with headache disorders, including migraine and cluster, as well as access to clinical care in underserved populations.
 He has also been active in clinical research focused on new treatment options for headache patients.

-Watson is a member of the Government Relations Committee of the American Academy of Neurology and formerly served as the chair of the Grassroots Working Group.
-He founded and chairs Runnin’ For Research, a charitable organization dedicated to headache and migraine disorders research.
+Watson is a member of the Advocacy Committee of the American Academy of Neurology, chairs the Advocacy Engagement Subcommittee of the AAN.
+He is a member of the AMA Opioid Task Force, the NCAA Headache Task Force, and the AAN Gender Disparities Task Force.
+He founded and chaired Runnin’ For Research, a charitable organization dedicated to headache and migraine disorders research, until 2019 when it became part of Miles for Migraine.
 He has been the recipient of numerous awards, including the Palatucci Advocate of the Year award in 2017 by the American Academy of Neurology.